Managers develop the strategy

 • Everyone knows that human expectations are rarely completely realized.
 This mismatch ensures that the organization’s strategy must be adjusted again.
 The management task and possibly the search fields must then be adjusted again.
 Strategy formulation has become a continuous process driven by ownership.
 With the exception of the classical approach – shown in Whittington’s first quadrant – which is highly sequential, the other approaches more or less follow the organic approach described.

 • It is actually quite simple.
-If the reality differs from the expectations, if that difference is thought to be important enough and if there is a sense of ownership, then another action is taken.
+If the reality differs from the expectations, if that difference is thought to be important enough, and if there is a sense of ownership, then another action is taken.
 We see here that the idea of the PDCA cycle also works on a strategic level.

-Organization Cockpit and the idea of the cycle
+The organization Cockpit and the idea of the cycle

 The managers with a sense of ownership will try to explain this mismatch.
 Then they will adjust their strategy a little bit.
 They will take new measures and the theory is that this will reduce the mismatch.
 By looking at the key performance indicators again, you can see if that is really the case.